ai-tldr.devAI/TLDR - real-time AI trackerpomegra.ioAI stock market analysis - autonomous investment agents. Cold logic. No emotions.

 Learning With Errors (LWE)

-A hard mathematical problem widely used as a security foundation for lattice-based cryptosystems, including many HE schemes.
-It involves distinguishing slightly perturbed linear equations from random ones.
+A hard mathematical problem used as security foundation for lattice-based cryptosystems including many HE schemes.

 BFV Scheme